apache/opennlp/opennlp-extensions/opennlp-embeddings/README.md

   DL["SentenceVectorsDL<br/>(opennlp-dl, ONNX)"] -. implements .-> TE
 ```

-Two seams keep the module small. `SubwordTokenizer` is the tokenization seam: the WordPiece encoder from `opennlp-api` and the pure-JVM SentencePiece implementation from `opennlp-subword` both produce the same piece stream, so the pooling code has exactly one path. `TextEmbedder` is the embedding seam: the static path here and the contextual ONNX path in `opennlp-dl` both implement it, so callers can swap one for the other without touching their code.
+Two interfaces keep the module small. `SubwordTokenizer` is the tokenization interface: the WordPiece encoder from `opennlp-api` and the pure-JVM SentencePiece implementation from `opennlp-subword` both produce the same piece stream, so the pooling code has exactly one path. `TextEmbedder` is the embedding interface: the static path here and the contextual ONNX path in `opennlp-dl` both implement it, so callers can swap one for the other without touching their code.

 ## Performance

 A static table wins on speed and footprint because there is no model forward pass: the hot path is a vocabulary lookup, a handful of vector adds, and one normalization.
-The module ships a JMH benchmark (`StaticEmbeddingModelBenchmark`) that measures `embed()` and `mostSimilar()` throughput on a real model directory (`-p modelDir=/path/to/model`), so you can reproduce numbers on your own hardware and model.
+The module ships a Java Microbenchmark Harness (JMH) benchmark (`StaticEmbeddingModelBenchmark`) that measures `embed()` and `mostSimilar()` throughput on a real model directory (`-p modelDir=/path/to/model`), so you can reproduce numbers on your own hardware and model.

 Two things drive the numbers, and the benchmark separates them. `embed()` is tokenize-and-pool, so its cost tracks the text and the tokenizer, not the table size. `mostSimilar()` is a brute-force scan over every row, so its cost tracks the vocabulary size directly.
 A run comparing a small WordPiece table against the large multilingual SentencePiece table makes the split visible (throughput across all cores, one machine, indicative not publishable):